Milan / Milano 180mins

 Skiing in Bormio

-Skiing Bormio you'll enjoy 18 pistes and trails and that means approximately 50km of ski runs.
-Bormio lifts number 14 with the capacity to uplift 20554 skiers up the mountain per hour.
-The longest ski run in the Italian ski resort of Bormio is over 14km long.
-Ski Bormio summer or winter as there is also glacier skiing in Bormio.
+18 pistes and trails means approximately 50km of runs.
+14 Bormio lifts have capacity to transport 20554 per hour.
+The longest run in the Italian ski resort is over 14km.
+Visit summer or winter as there is glacier skiing in Bormio.

-Bormio ski area has 0% beginner ski runs or nursery slopes, 44% intermediate, 44% advanced ski slopes and 11% for expert skiers - the most difficult Bormio piste is the ?km ? run, with a steepness/slope angle of ?%.
+The mountain has 0% beginner runs or nursery slopes, 40% intermediate, 50% advanced slopes and 10% for experts - the most difficult piste is the ?km ? run, with a steepness/slope angle of ?%.
 You can ski Bormio after dark as there is night skiing on ?km of illuminated piste.

 Snowboarding in Bormio

-If you snowboard Bormio you'll want to know that, of the 14 ski lifts in total, 4 are surface lifts or "drag lifts" - this gives a good indication of how modern the lift system is and well set up Bormio snowboarding is - especially for beginners learning to snowboard.
-Bormio snowboard facilities include 1 terrain parks and 0 half pipe (longest half pipe length is 0 metres), 0 quarter pipe and 0 boardercross courses.
+Of the 14 ski lifts, 4 are surface lifts or "drag lifts" - this gives an indication of how modern the lift system is and how good Bormio is for snowboarding - especially for beginners learning to board.
+Facilities include 1 terrain parks and 0 half pipe (longest half pipe length is 0 metres), 0 quarter pipe and 0 boardercross courses.

 Bormio Apres Ski